stanford-oval/genie-toolkit/doc/install.md

 ### Cloud platform

 The cloud platform must be installed in /opt/thingengine.
 It is safe to read-only bind mount your installation directory there, or just clone the git repository directly in there.
 A symlink will not suffice though, because the sandbox will not be able to resolve it.

 To build the dependencies, from the top-level, run `make build-cloud`.
 You must have `sudo` configured to build the sandbox and make it setuid.

+#### SQL setup

 You must also have a working MySQL database.
 Data definition SQL commands that must be run before the cloud platform is started are in /platform/cloud/model/schema.sql.

 By default, the server will connect to database thingengine on the localhost server with the user thingengine and password thingengine.
-You can change that by passing a _DATABASE_URL_ environment variable (in the form commonly provided by cloud hosting services such as Heroku).
+You can change that by passing a _DATABASE\_URL_ environment variable (in the form commonly provided by cloud hosting services such as Heroku).

+The SQL file containing the schema will also create the "root" user, with password "rootroot".
+This is initially the only system administrator (with the ability to kill and restart other users), and you should change its password immediately.
+Note that administrator accounts will also have engines, things and apps running in their name, just like regular accounts.
+There is no support yet for creating service accounts that only operate on the website.

+#### Deployment

 The cloud platform will work from any current directory, and will not modify any file outside of it.
 You should run from an empty directory like `home-cloud` in the top-level.

 Working Debian initscripts and systemd unit files are provided in platform/cloud.
 The Debian initscript will run in /var/lib/thingengine-cloud, the systemd unit in /srv/thingengine.
 Both assume there exists a user called thingengine to run the service as - the service does not drop capabilities and should not be run as root.

-You should set up a secret key (used for sessions) in the _SECRET_KEY_ environment variable before deploying for production.
+You should set up a secret key (used for sessions) in the _SECRET\_KEY_ environment variable before deploying for production.

 The server by default runs on port 8080.
 You can change it with the _PORT_ environment variable, but it is recommended instead to set up a forwarding proxy listening on ports 80 and 443, because the server will not do HTTPS natively.
 Example configuration for ngnix is in /platform/cloud/ngnix.conf.

+#### Setting up the virtual assistant

+If you want to offer virtual assistant services (like Sabrina is offered on the reference installation) to your users, you should first create a suitable Omlet account, that will appear as the account the user is interacting with.

+Then, while logged in as an administrator account, you would visit /assistant/setup.
+The page will redirect to Omlet to complete
+authentication: choose to authenticate yourself as the virtual assistant account.
+When successful, you will redirected back to an almost empty page that says Ok, and your users will be able to enable the assistant from their accounts.